chauncy-crib/tagprobot/README.md

 - Run `npm test`.
 This will run all the test files

 ## Auto-linting your code
-- Run `npm run lint`.
+- Run `npm run lint:fix`.
 This lint your code and perform any fixes that can be done automatically.
 It will then give a report of what you still need to fix.

 ## Running the App